shrimon347/shrimon347/README.md

-- 🔭 I’m currently working on thesis project
+- 🔭 I’m currently working on a project
-- 🌱 I’m currently learning React & python
+- 🌱 I’m currently learning React & python djagno rest api
 - 👯 I’m looking to collaborate on GitHub
 - 💬 Ask me about web development
 - 📫 How to reach me: shrimon1999@gmail.com